jaf7C7/notes/how_to_set_up_a_basic_javascript_project.md

 node-specific `require` syntax, we need to add some configuration to `package.json`:

-**Without this configuration you will get "SyntaxError: Cannot use import statement outside a module" when trying to run your tests.**
+**Without this configuration you will get `SyntaxError: Cannot use import statement outside a module` when trying to run your tests.**

 ```
 {
   ...
   "type": "module",
-  ...
-  "scripts": {
-    "test": "jest"
-  },
   ...
   "babel": {
     "presets": [